3kh0/ext-remover/README.md

 ![chrome://version](img/chromeos-check-board.png)

 2. Navigate to [chrome100.dev](https://chrome100.dev/) , press `ctrl+f` and type in your board.
+   - Please note that chrome100 is now **outdated.** Use [cros.tech](https://cros.tech) for newer images.
-3. Find and download the Chrome version you want to your personal computer.
+4. Find and download the Chrome version you want to your personal computer.

 ### Downgrading
 1. Install [Chromebook Recovery Utility](https://chromewebstore.google.com/detail/chromebook-recovery-utili/pocpnlppkickgojjlmhdmidojbmbodfm) onto your personal computer.
 2. Open the extension, click on the settings button in the top right-hand corner, and click "Use local image".
-3. Select the recovery image you downloaded from chrome100.
+3. Select the recovery image you downloaded from chrome100 or cros.tech.
 4. Plug in the USB you wish to use, and follow the prompts on the screen.
 5. On your Chromebook, press esc+reload+power and follow the prompts.
-6. On the checking for updates screen, press `ctrl`+`shift`+`e` to skip the "checking for updates" screen.
+6. On the checking for updates screen or Wi-Fi selection screen, press `ctrl`+`alt`+`e` to skip the "checking for updates" screen.

 [**🔼 Back to top**](#ext-remover)